-This includes information about yourself andthe marketplace in which you want to work.
+This includes information about yourself and the marketplace in which you want to

-You need a competitive advantage and it all starts--with you.
-Career planning leads
+work.
+You need a competitive advantage and it all starts with you.
+Career planning

-to better career decision-making and is a life long process.
-The sooner you begin,
+leads to better career decision-making and is a life long process.
+The sooner you

-the better.
-It's been said that college students spend more time planning their Spring
+begin, the better.
+It's been said that college students spend more time planning their

-Breaks and Summer Vacations, than they do planning their careers.
-Does this sound
+Spring Breaks and Summer Vacations, than they do planning their careers.
+Does this

 You will benefit from Career Planning through better decision making.
 Career Planning can be described by five phases.
 Each phase adds important information to your self-knowledge, along with providing critical factors relating to your occupational goals.
 In particular, this process uncovers and clarifies your strengths, values, interests and personality characteristics as you explore your best career options.

-If you're feeling stuck right now and not sure where you're going, or why you are in college, check out our Career Planning Checklist (pdf).
+If you're feeling stuck right now and not sure where you're going, or why you are in college, check out our Career Planning Checklist.
 Print this form, check the boxes, and make an appointment to see your major advisor to get your career planning efforts on track.

 If you're wanting to dive in and get started, take some time to set up a personal portfolio using UtahFutures.
 You will need to create a username and password.
 It's quite comprehensive, so plan on setting aside about two hours to explore, take and save the various assessments and exercises.
-You might think that's alot of time, but you're worth it ?
-When you're done set up and appointment to talk with your major advisor and review your results.
+You might think that's a lot of time, but you're worth it!
+When you're done set up an appointment to talk with your major advisor and review your results.
 Go ahead and get the ball rolling.
 This is an excellent resource that will help you begin the journey.